nezadal/sophia/README.md

 # Sophia
-Bee Hive Scale with GSM data tranfer to ThingSpeak server, run on battery with solar panel charging.
-Bee hive scale monitors bee hive weight, temperature and humidity and voltage of battery.
-These values are measured hourly and trasfered and stored to ThingSpeak server.
+Bee Hive Scale with GSM data tranfer to ThingSpeak server, runs on battery with solar panel charging.
+Bee Hive Scale monitors bee hive weight, temperature, humidity and voltage of battery.
+These values are measured hourly, trasfered and stored to ThingSpeak server.

 Hardware: